Food Coalition for Archuleta County Colorado

 Food Marketing

 Food Marketing comes in many forms and we encounter a variety of materials every day, from advertisements for food products on TV, local grocery store flyers, advertisements in the paper for the farmers market or advertisements on social media.
 Some marketing we encounter is for local foods and some is for food created by large international corporations and delivered to all parts of the globe.
 Food marketing influences the choices we make about the food we consume.
 Marketing could tell us about the price of an item, the benefits of an item, or how purchasing something might make us feel.
 In addition to encountering food marketing in our everyday lives, marketing is used by our local food producers and local food retail and restaurant locations to sell their products and bring in customers.
 The Pagosa Farmers Market is an example of a way for farmers to use collective marketing to sell their goods.
 Community members regularly see the advertisements for the market during the summer season and know there will be a variety of farmers with goods for sale, without the individual farmer having to advertise for themselves.
-Other local food businesses that use marketing in our community to attract customers include specialty retail stores, restaurants, food trucks, farms and ranches, meat processing facilities, gardening/food production retail outlets, and others.
+Other local food businesses that use marketing in our community to attract customers include specialty retail stores, restaurants, food trucks, farms and ranches, meat processing facilities, gardening/food production retail outlets, and others use marketing to attract customers.

 Look for Colorado Proud to support food production in Colorado.